Substra/substra-backend/docs/authentication.md

   - The token is stored on server side (in `authtoken_token` table), alongside a creation date and and the user ID.
   - The token is a random string encoded in hexadecimal format.
 [Source](https://github.com/encode/django-rest-framework/blob/master/rest_framework/authtoken/models.py)
   - The token should be included in the `Authorization` HTTP header
 - The API has a custom layer to handle the token expiration based on its expiry date.
-[Source](../backend/users/utils/bearer_token.py)
+[Source](../backend/users/models/token.py)
+  - Expiry date controlled by `settings.EXPIRY_TOKEN_LIFETIME`
+- Only enabled if `settings.EXPIRY_TOKEN_ENABLED` is set

 1. Post the credentials using JSON data to download the authentication token (this is the legacy token named implicit in the code).